AmoghBurte/Amogh/README.md

 # Amogh
-Amogh repository
+Amogh repository <br>
-Hi, how are you
+Hi, how are you.
+My name is Amogh